dotnet/arcade/Documentation/OneLocBuild.md

 The script searches your checked-in code for all localized XLF files and template JSON files.
 Files can be excluded using a checked in file (/Localize/LocExclusions.json).
 The LocExclusions file excludes files based on simple matching.
-For example, the LocExclusions.json file below will exclude everything in a directory called `tests` and any files whose names include `test.xlf`.
+For example, the LocExclusions.json file below will exclude everything in a directory called `tests` and any file which include `test.xlf` in its name.

 ```json
 {